Top 10 Business Success Myths Entrepreneurs Must Avoid

 “...it is no longer needed to pay high tuitions…”

 But you are not planning on building a business empire overnight, are you?
 With all the information, freely accessible on the internet, it is no longer needed to pay high tuitions to access them.
 With online tools, such as Google Scholar, Udemy or even YouTube, one can easily go through relevant strategies and tools that apply to his/her business for little to no money.
+You can also enroll on online courses that teach you how to build a business by actually launching some products to the market and gaining real experience, like LaunchMBA.

 Average MBA costs more than $50.000, don’t you think you could use that money for your own business instead?